chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-taylor-instability/rayleigh-taylor-instability.rst

 |                                                                                       |
 +---------------------------------------------------------------------------------------+

-The following figures shows the mass of ``fluid 1`` throughout the simulation with a constant (left) and adaptive (right) interface sharpening.
+The following figures show the mass of ``fluid 1`` throughout the simulation with a constant (left) and adaptive (right) interface sharpening.

 +---------------------------------------------+---------------------------------------------+
 |  .. image:: images/constant_mass.png        |  .. image:: images/adaptive_mass.png        |